Day 5 – Eurostar to Amsterdam; Scenic Rhine Highlights Boarding

 They have a relatively thriving house boat community, although their houseboats are nothing like most of ours.
 They’re long and narrow, moored on the canals within the city, and they own the part of the pier they’re moored to.
 They are also connected to the city water, sewer, and power.
 I was a bit surprised to see only one with solar panels.

-We weren’t back to the ship for long before the ship set sail.
-We were invited to a special supper sitting in Portobello’s that night.
+We listened to Cathy’s Daily Port Talk in preparation for tomorrow’s adventures.
+And enjoyed the Captain’s Welcome Cocktail before going for supper.
+We were invited to a special supper sitting in Portobello’s tonight.
 I’m not even going to try and describe how good that meal was, except to say phenomenal.
+Probably going to be using that word a lot this trip …

 We’re looking forward to a solid night’s sleep before tomorrow’s excursions.